Skip to main content

 Enjoy your comfy space

-• When you went inside the fort and enjoyed your comfy space, everyone got to spend some time with their friends and get to know people better.
+• When you went inside the fort and listened to the story of The Grumpy Old Stone everyone got to spend some time with their friends.
 Did you like spending time with your friends?
 How did it make you feel?

 Safety